-The GECC Certificate is part of the transferable Associate in Arts degree; it is neither a workforce certificate nor an industry-recognized credential.
+The GECC Certificate is part of the transferable Associate in Arts degree; it is neither a workforce certificate nor an industryrecognized credential.

-- IAI codes are explained in the section "Illinois Articulation Initiative (IAI) General Education Core Curriculum and Baccalaureate Majors Codes" on page 230.
-Also see the IAI website at www.itransfer.org. - Parkland College courses with IAI General Education Course Codes are listed on pages 69-70.
+- IAI codes are explained in the section "Illinois Articulation Initiative (IAI) General Education Core Curriculum and Baccalaureate Majors Codes" on p.
+239. Also see the IAI website at www.itransfer.org. - Parkland College courses with IAI General Education Course Codes are listed on pages 69-70.
 As a general rule, students should choose courses with different IAI codes to fulfill GECC requirements.
 However, courses with the same IAI codes may be used if the courses lead to different learning outcomes.
 Students considering taking courses with the same IAI code to complete the GECC are strongly advised to speak with the dean of arts and sciences (X220) before registering. - Parkland College will recognize all courses on the IAI approved list of courses taken at any participating college or university for credit toward fulfilling Parkland College's GECC requirements.
 In order to receive the GECC certificate from Parkland College, students need to complete a minimum of 15 credit hours of the GECC in residence at Parkland College. - Students may use Advanced Placement (AP), International Baccalaureate (IB), and College Level Examination Program (CLEP) scores to fulfill GECC requirements.
 For more information, see the Credit by Exam webpage.
 Students should note that transfer institutions will follow their institutional credit policies on the acceptance of standardized test scores.

-General Education Core Curriculum

-Requirements (38 hours) Cr.
+General Education Core Curriculum Requirements (38 hours) Communications (9) Cr.
 Hrs.

-Communications (9)

-COM 103 Introduction to Public Speaking 3
+COM 103 Introduction to Public Speaking 2

-ENG 101 Composition I 3
+ENG 101 Composition I

 ENG 102 Composition II 3

-Grade of C or higher required for GECC comp letion
+Grade of C or higher required for GECC comp

-Social and Behavioral Sciences 6
+Social and Behavioral Sciences 9

-Must include courses selected from at least two o lisciplines.
+Must include courses selected from at least two o disciplines.

 Humanities and Fine Arts 9

 Must include at least one Humanities course

 and at least one Fine Arts course.

-One course from Soc/Beh Sci, Hum, or FA must fu JIfill the Non-Western culture requirement.
+One course from Soc/Beh Sci, Hum, or FA must f ulfill the Non-Western culture requirement.

 Mathematics

-Physical and Life Sciences
+Physical and Life Sciences ices

-Must include one laboratory-based Physical Scien

-course and one laboratory-based Life Sciences co ourse.

 Total Semester Credit Hours 38